-- Many a times the selection procedure at Structured Finance groups are concentrated on few B-Schools although that does not mean if you are coming from other institution you won’t be selected.
+- Many times the selection procedure at Structured Finance jobs are concentrated on few B-Schools although that does not mean if you are coming from other institution you won’t be selected.
 What counts is your interest, knowledge, practical experience in that field.

 - You should also have complete clarity as to why you want to get into this field.
 So have good reasons for answering such questions well, wherein the recruiters want to test your intellect, interest and curiosity.

-- Very few people know about this area in finance so you can give yourself an edge over them by reading and understanding about this structure and start networking.
+- Very few people know about this arof in finance so you can give yourself an edge over them by reading and understanding about this structure and start networking.

 Structured finance jobs are highly beneficial to those who have a solid blend of the spreadsheet, accounting, and legal skills.
 While considering them, you need to know well as to how the economy has been performing and how the structured finance market is doing as a whole.
 Judging your success in this field in no rocket science and will largely be dependent upon whether you enjoy doing the hard work, follow the market and make deals happen.
 Plus the pay you get for this structured finance job will have to be satisfactory as against the job you perform.
 If you wish to exit the Structured Finance industry and join either Private Equity/Hedge funds, ensure that you have the necessary credentials and experience of working on such deals which would make the exit smooth then.